Mar 31, 2025

 • Appointing an eligible auditor within 1 month after getting a licensed provider and within 7 business days after making an appointment notifying the Commission, by written notice, of the name and address of the auditor

 A licensed provider must, within one month after it becomes licensed, notify the SFC, by written notice, of the date on which its financial year ends.
-An auditable entity must also prepare financial statements and other documents for prescribed periods and submit it together with a report of the auditor to the Commission not later than 4 months after the end of the financial year to which they relate.
+An auditable entity must also prepare financial statements and other documents for prescribed periods and submit them together with a report of the auditor to the Commission not later than 4 months after the end of the financial year to which they relate.

 A licensed person must submit an annual return and pay a prescribed fee to the commission within 1 month after each anniversary of the date of grant of the license (or by another date approved by the Commission).
 The person must notify the Commission in writing of any change in information that the licensed person or their ultimate owner has provided under the requirements of the Ordinance, including intended cessation of business, intention to change the address at which it proposes to provide any VA service, etc.